levigo/documentplatform-standard14-fonts/README.md

 Standard 14 Font Resources
 =================================

 This module provides font resources which are the best matching substitutes for PDF's standard 14 fonts.
-Due to missing free substitutes this module can not provide resources for Symbol and Zapf Dingbats typefaces.
+Due to missing free substitutes this module can not provide resources for Symbol and Zapf Dingbats typefaces at this moment.

 The following table shows the resources and substitutions: